 It's relatively easy to find ticket offices for express trains by following special signs at the airport.
 You can also buy tickets at the airport, but it is cheaper to purchase online.

-1 journey on the Moscow express costs about 500 roubles.
+1 journey on the Moscow express costs 420 roubles.
 Tickets are cheaper in other cities.
 For instance, a high-speed train from Koltsovo Airport will take you to Yekaterinburg for 20-50 roubles.

 High-speed trains also operate from the airports of Vladivostok and Sochi.